|

 hummingbirds.

-- Grow Your Own Feeders – Plant sunflowers and
+- Grow Your Own Feeders – Plant Sunflowers and

 let nature provide your seeds.
-A patch of sunflowers is beautiful and provide
+A patch of Sunflowers is beautiful and provide

 nectar for bees & beneficial insects.
-In the fall, simply cut the flower heads and
+In the fall, simply cut the Flower heads and

 hang them in the yard as home-grown bird feeders.
 I leave some in tack.
 It